pmtran5884/paulmhtran/content/en/home/about.md

 I live with my mother, sister, sister's dog ("Nhan"), and my kitten ("Luna").

-My partner and I take care of three fur babies.
-They are Luna, a 5 month old kitten; George, a chonky boy; and Elliot, our old man.
+My partner and I take care of two fur babies.
+They are Luna, a 10 month old kitten; and George, a chonky boy.

 My grants and publications are listed [here](https://orcid.org/0000-0003-2197-4376)